 For more information on setting an App password for accounts with multi-factor authentication, here is Google's Support article on this topic: Sign in with App Passwords.

 For more information on enabling SMTP overrides for your Gmail account, here is Google's Support article: Check Gmail Through Other Platforms.

 - You should avoid using Port 25 if that is an option for your SMTP configuration.

 - DKIM or SPF settings you previously configured with Accredible will no longer affect delivery since emails will be sent from your server instead of Accredible's.

-- In order to keep systems healthy and safe, email hosts often limit the number of emails that can be sent in a 24 hour period.
+- To keep systems healthy and safe, email hosts often limit the number of emails that can be sent in a 24-hour period.